 Misoprostol may endanger pregnancy (may cause abortion) and thereby cause harm to the fetus when administered to a pregnant woman.
 Use of misoprostol for the induction of labor in the third trimester was associated with uterine hyperstimulation with resulting changes in the fetal heart rate (fetal bradycardia) and fetal death (misoprostol is not approved for this use).
-Diclofenac sodium and misoprostol is contraindicated in pregnant women [see Contraindications (4)].
+Diclofenac sodium and misoprostol delayed-release tablets are contraindicated in pregnant women [see Contraindications (4)].